-The subject site is a flat, grassed area that contains a dwelling and two small ancillary buildings.
-A driveway runs centrally from the road to the rear of the site.
-Established specimen trees are planted along the southern boundary adjacent to the sealed walkway to Delaney Park, and there is a hedge of established trees in Speldhurst Park along the northern boundary.
+The site is a flat, grassed area that contains a dwelling and two small ancillary buildings.
+The dwelling and grounds are physically separated from the rest of Te Whiti Park by a close boarded wooden fence along the western and northern boundaries.
+The remaining perimeter boundaries are also fenced.
+A driveway runs along the eastern boundary from the road to the rear of the site and established trees and vegetation are planted along the southern and western boundaries.